fortytwoprod/prod-utils-renamer/README.md

 [https://linktr.ee/fortytwoprod](https://linktr.ee/fortytwoprod)

-This program helps you clean up the names of your Ableton stem files by removing prefixes and numbers from the file names in a folder and all its subfolders.
+This program helps you clean up the names of your Ableton stem files by removing prefixes and track numbers that are added during export.
+It renames all audio files in a specified folder and its subfolders.

 ## Setup tutorial